Using isolated environments

 • venv, most straight-forward and available at all HPC centers.
 Recommended

-• conda, only recommended for personal use and at some clusters
+• conda, only recommended at some clusters

 See also